 1. External Rotation with a Band:

-This exercise strengthens the rotator cuff muscles and helps to improve the range of motion in the shoulder.
+This exercise strengthens the rotator cuff muscles and helps improve the shoulder range of motion.
 To do this exercise, you’ll need a resistance band.
 First, loop the band around your upper arm above the elbow.
 Then, holding the band in place with your other hand, slowly rotate your arm out to the side.
 Return to the starting position and repeat.

 2. Internal Rotation with a Band: